laurentbarraud/AnimSprites/Readme.md

 Only royalty-free resources were used in this project.

-If you find this project useful or inspiring, feel free to drop a star — it's greatly appreciated !
+If you find this project useful or inspiring, a star would be greatly appreciated !